Quuxplusone/hexx/WALKTHRU.md

 Open the double wooden doors with a common key.
 Kill the orc and the frogman.
 Turn left and kill the roundhead.
 Follow the left wall.
 (Collect a battle gloves.)
 (Open the wooden door with a common key.
 Kill the demon.
-Collect a dragon ring and 10 hail of doom.)
+Collect a dragon ring, a scroll of formwall, and 10 hail of doom.)
 Open the dragon door.
 Kill the minotaur.
 Don't touch anything!
 This is a puzzle!